-Join Tim Grey for an in-depth discussion in this video Inserting an address block, part of Creating a Mail Merge in Word 2010.
+Join Tim Grey for an in-depth discussion in this video Inserting an address block, part of Word 2010: Creating a Mail Merge.

 Creating a mail merge letter might seem like a bit of a daunting task at first, but it can actually be a lot easier than you might expect.
 For example, if you're addressing a letter to a series of people in a contact list, you'd want that letter addressed based the first name, last name, address, city, state, zip code, etc, for each of the contacts on your list.
 But you can actually add a lot of that information in a relatively automated way by making use of blocks.
 Let's take a look at how we can add an address block for example to add multiple fields in a consistently formatted way for our mail merge letter.
 I'll go ahead and switch to the Mailing's tab on the Ribbon.
 And the first thing of course that I need to do with this new letter that I'm just getting started with is to select the recipients.